 Whether you work as a nanny or another type of childcare provider, or whether you work in an office, a company or somewhere else, if you believe you have been the victim of NYC, NJ, PA workplace sexual harassment or discrimination, our team of NYC, NJ, PA sexual harassment lawyers strongly urge you to reach out to our law firm today for a free consultation.

-The New York, New Jersey, Philadelphia sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handles numerous cases of employment discrimination that involve sexual harassment in NY, NJ, and Pa.
+The New York, New Jersey, Philadelphia sexual harassment attorneys at the Derek Smith Law Group, PLLC handles numerous cases of employment discrimination that involve sexual harassment in NY, NJ, and Pa.
 Sexual Harassment is gender-based discrimination and it is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or click here to schedule a free consultation.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.